wclr/watchalive/README.md

 <script>

     watchalive.config({
+        host: myserver.local:701, // custom host if watchalive server is not on the same domain
         reload: true, // make page reload on any file changes received,
         console: ['error'] // intercept console `error` calls and sends it to the server })